fhnw-iot-5ibb1/fhnw-iot-project-Terrarium-Monitoring-Control-System/README.md

 > Working end-to-end prototype, "device to cloud", part of your 10' presentation.

 >
-> 1) Sensor nimmt Werte entgegen
+#### 1) Sensor takes the values

 * Sensor device
-    * Use case: Temperatur, Luftfeuchtigkeit und Bewegungen werden gemessen
+    * Use case: Temperature, humidity and movements are measured

 * Actuator device
-    * Use case: Display zeigt die aktuelle Temperatur und Luftfeuchtigkeit
+    * Use case: The display shows the current temperature and humidity

-> 2) Die gemessenen Daten werden in der Web App angezeigt
+#### 2) The measured data are displayed in the Web App

 * Web browser
-    * Use case: Temperatur und Luftfeuchtigkeit werden angezeigt
+    * Use case: The temperature and humidity are displayed

-> 3) Die gewünschte Temperatur und Luftfeuchtigkeit können über die Web App gesetzt werden
+#### 3) The desired temperature and humidity can be set via the Web App

 * Web browser
-    * Use case: Gewünschte Werte einstellen
+    * Use case: Set the desired values

-> 4) Der Actuator gibt das Feedback zu den eingestellten Werten
+#### 4) The actuator provides feedback on the set values

 * Actuator Device
-    * Use case: Die LED Lampen leuchten entweder rot oder blau, je nach wärmeren oder kälteren Temperaturen
+    * Use case: The LED lamps light up either red or blue, depending on the warmer or colder temperatures

-> 5) Über die Web App kann die Zeit für den "Alarm" eingestellt werden
+#### 5) The time for the "alarm" can be set via the Web App

 * Web Browser
-    * Use case: Die Zeit für den Alarm wenn sich das Tier nicht mehr bewegt, wird eingestellt
+    * Use case: The time for the alarm when the animal is no longer moving is set

-> 6) Der Actuator informiert
+#### 6) The actuator informs

 * Actuator Device
-    * Use case: Wenn sich das Tier über den eingestellten Zeitraum nicht bewegt, leuchtet die rote LED Lampe auf
+    * Use case: If the animal does not move for the set period, the red LED lamp lights up

 ## Submission deadline